 In December 2016, Mawson announced a diamond drill program that will exceed 10,000 metres with more than 50 holes planned.
 The program will double the drill metres into the Rajapalot prospect, and will be the first systematic, large scale and deep test of the area.
 Drill rigs were expected to be mobilized in January 2017.
+Four diamond drill rigs continue to drill at site.

-Additionally, a BOT drill program commenced in December 2016, with over 700 holes planned as a fast and cost effective technique to discover and test targets within a 1,425 hectare area around Palokas.
+Additionally, a BOT drill program commenced in December 2016, with over 1,800 holes planned as a fast and cost effective technique to discover and test targets within a 1,425 hectare area around Palokas.
+In February 2017, 1,350 BOT holes were completed.
+New results reported included: